bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 *Click, zzzzuuuuuiiii, duk, click*

-The dwarf didn't even take her eyes from his, and her face were without a change, as she click the plate again.
+The dwarf didn't even take her eyes from his, and her face were without a change, as she clicked the plate again.

 "... could - hehe - make two devices work in-"